Vaasa museum, Stockholm. It's easy to reach Stockholm by train!

 London to Northern Sweden & Narvik

 First travel to Gothenburg or Stockholm as shown above.
 Overnight sleeper trains run from Stockholm to Northern Sweden, including Boden, Luleå, Kiruna and Narvik in Norway.
-These sleeper train are now run by www.vy.se, a subsidiary of the former Norwegian State Railways which has won the most recent operating contract.
-The trains have 1st class 1 & 2 berth sleepers with en suite toilet & shower, 2nd class 1, 2 & 3 bed sleepers with washbasin, 6-berth couchettes, ordinary seats, bar and even cinema.
-Note that you may need to transfer from a sleeper to a seat at Boden, depending on the service and type of sleeper you want.
-The online booking system will tell you this.
+Some of these trains are run by www.vy.se, a subsidiary of the former Norwegian State Railways, and some by SJ (www.sj.se).
+The trains have 1st class 1 & 2 berth sleepers with private toilet & shower, 2nd class 3 bed sleepers with washbasin, 6-berth couchettes, ordinary seats, and cafe car.

 Daytime trains from Gothenburg and Stockholm to most cities in Sweden are run by national train operator SJ, see www.sj.se for times and fares.
 If you have any problems booking with SJ.se, try Omio.com instead (small booking fee, happily accepts overseas credit cards, you can pay in Swedish Kr, £, € and $) but this only books seats or couchettes, not sleepers.